Netflix cancels 'Love is Blind' livestream after technical issues and hour delay

 Per Down Detector, more than 10,000 users reported errors accessing Netflix around 8 PM ET, the time that the reunion was slated to air.
 Netflix did not immediately respond to a request for comment, but the livestream itself displayed an error message, declaring: “There’s an issue with the livestream.
 Hang tight!
 We’re trying to fix it as soon as possible.”

-At first, Netflix tweeted to tell users that the stream would be delayed fifteen minutes.
+At first, Netflix tweeted to tell users that the stream would be delayed 15 minutes.
 But the issues were not resolved that fast.

 Naturally, fans chimed in with sassy comments online… even Blockbuster, which apparently has a Twitter account.